square/Valet/README.md

 #### Choosing the Best Accessibility Value

 The VALAccessibility enum is used to determine when your secrets can be accessed.
 It’s a good idea to use the strictest accessibility possible that will allow your app to function.
-For example, if your app does not run in the background you will want to ensure the secrets can only be read when the phone is unlocked by using `VALAccessibleWhenUnlocked` or `VALAccessibleWhenUnlockedThisDeviceOnly`.
+For example, if your app does not run in the background you will want to ensure the secrets can only be read when the phone is unlocked by using `VALAccessibilityWhenUnlocked` or `VALAccessibilityWhenUnlockedThisDeviceOnly`.

 ### Reading and Writing